Eisfunke/mock/README.md

 T h i s   i s   a   g r e a t   p r o g r a m.
 ```

-Mock calls can be concatenated with pipes:
+Mock calls can of course be concatenated with pipes:

 ```
 $> mock space This is a great program. | mock random